babel/website/docs/config-files.md

 ## Config Function API

-JS config files may export a function that will be passed to the config API:
+JS config files may export a function that gets the config API as a parameter:

 :::babel7